jdeluyck/kcoreorg-website/_posts/2022/2022-11-05-mastodon-on-oracle-cloud.md

 ### Configuring the host firewall

 All Oracle Cloud VM's come with an iptables firewall in place.
 To open op ports you need to modify the firewall rules on the guest.
-To do this edit `/etc/iptables/rules.v4` and add
+To do this edit `/etc/iptables/rules.v4`{: .filepath} and add

 ```shell
 -A INPUT -p tcp -m state --state NEW -m tcp --dport 80 -j ACCEPT